KetchuppOfficial/Binary_Translator/README.md

 ## Performance comparison

 The performance of binary translator and processor emulator was tested on two programs implemented on my assembler language.
-Both programs have two versions: the first one - for translator, the second one - for emulator.
-The difference between them is that emulator version uses **hlt** instructions to end execution, while translator version uses **ret** for the same perpose.
+Both programs have two versions: the first one - for the translator, the second one - for the emulator.
+The difference between them is that the emulator version uses **hlt** instructions to return from the program, while translator version uses **ret** for the same purpose.

-The goal is to compare execution time and find out, how faster binary translator is.
+The goal is to compare execution time and find out, how faster the binary translator is comparing to the processor emulator.
 I carried out the measurements by tool **time**.
 The execution time of the entire program was measured in both cases.
-The measurement error caused by translating bytecode into machine code by translator is negligible comparing to the whole execution time.
+The measurement error caused by translating bytecode into machine code by the translator is negligible comparing to the whole execution time.
 You can find proofs below.

 ### Quadratic equation

 This test is to solve the good old quadratic equation.
-I've implemented a program that solves equation 124.1 * x^2 - 2345.8 * x + 294.4 = 0.
+I've written a program that solves equation 124.1 * x^2 - 2345.8 * x + 294.4 = 0.
 You can find source code [here](/data/Quadratic_For_Tests.txt).

 **My Processor**